knanne/knanne.github.io/_posts/2017-06-25-notes-on-sql.md

 ## CASE Statement in WHERE Clause

 It may be desirable to add some more complexity to a `WHERE` clause, which can be done with a `CASE` statement.
-However, it is best to organize the logic in a way that is most interpretable, by isolating the CASE statment and checking if it evaluates to TRUE (or 1 in SQL).
+However, it is best to organize the logic in a way that is most interpretable, by isolating the CASE statement and checking if it evaluates to TRUE (or 1 in SQL).

 ```sql
 SELECT